ircdocs/modern-irc/index.md

 Since it is easy for a client to lie about its username by relying solely on the `USER` command, the use of an "Identity Server" is recommended.
 This lookup can be performed by the server using the [Ident Protocol](http://tools.ietf.org/html/rfc1413).
 If the host which a user connects from has such an "Identity Server" enabled, the username is set to that as in the reply from that server.
 If the host does not have such a server enabled, the username is set to the value of the `<username>` parameter, prefixed by a tilde `('~', 0x7F)` to show that this value is user-set.

-The second and third parameters of this command SHOULD be sent as one literal asterix character for each parameter `('*', 0x2A)` by the client, as the meaning of these two parameters varies between different versions of the IRC protocol.
+The second and third parameters of this command SHOULD be sent as one zero `('0', 0x30)` and one asterix character `('*', 0x2A)` by the client, as the meaning of these two parameters varies between different versions of the IRC protocol.

 If a client tries to send the `USER` command after they have already completed registration with the server, the `ERR_ALREADYREGISTERED` reply should be sent and the attempt should fail.